Astr-o/bluemix-cf-ip-filter/README.md

 ### Banned mode

-middleware will allow requests originating from listed address and respond with standard 403 response
+middleware will block requests originating from listed address with a 403 response and allow unlisted IPs.

 ```Javascript
 if(process.env.NODE_ENV === 'production') {